mouadhhamdi/ADA-Project/README.md

 #### Dataset:
 - Panama papers

+Unfortunately, we don't have access to big part of the data and metadata from the original leaks so we decided to enrich our data with other similar datasets:
+    .
+Paradise papers
+    .
+Offshore leaks
+    .
+Bahamas leaks

+The hybrid dataset is composed of four parts:
+    * Entities: is a company, trust or fund created in a low tax offshore jurisdiction.
+    * Officers: a person or a company who plays role in an offshore entity.
+    * Intermediairies: the link between someone seeking an offshore and an offshore service provider.
+    * Addresses: description of the addresses contained in the dataset.
+    * Edges: they connect nodes from the above parts and describe the nature of the relation between them, it's has three important features 'registered address', 'beneficiary of' and 'intermediary of'.

 #### Internal milestones up until milestone 2:
 - Data collection:
     We will add to Panama papers Bahamas Papers, Paradise papers and offshore papers to have more relevent numbers.
 Searching for other datasets related to financial statistics and corruption around the world: CPI- Courrption perception index